hildebrandtlab/BiochemicalAlgorithms.jl/README.md

 # Documentation

-If the previous section whetted your appetite, have a look at our [tutorials](https://hildebrandtlab.github.io/BiochemicalAlgorithms.jl/dev/) to get started.
+If the previous section whetted your appetite, have a look at our [tutorials](https://hildebrandtlab.github.io/BiochemicalAlgorithms.jl/stable/) to get started.

 # Contributing

 You have ideas for improvements, criticism, or ran into problems?
 You are looking for a feature that you know from BALL?
 Feedback and contributions are very welcome.
 Check out our [guidelines](CONTRIBUTING.md) and use our [issue tracker](https://github.com/hildebrandtlab/BiochemicalAlgorithms.jl/issues) or contact us [via e-mail](mailto:hildebrandtlab@uni-mainz.de?subject=BiochemicalAlgorithms.jl).

-# Further information

-Join our talk on [JuliaCon 2024](https://pretalx.com/juliacon2024/talk/DFNXCK/).
-Hope to see you there!